Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Des Moines, IA 50314

 Agape Pregnancy Resource Center provides free STD testing for chlamydia, gonorrhea, and trichomoniasis.
 Staff is available to answer questions about how to avoid STD infections.
 Services also include free pregnancy testing and ultrasounds.
-The center is open Mondays and Thursdays, from 10:30 a.m. to 5:00 p.m., and Tuesdays and Wednesdays, from 10:30 a.m. to 3:00 p.m.
+The center is open Mondays through Wednesday, from 9 a.m. to 4 p.m. and Thursdays from 9 a.m. to 7p.m.

 2550 Martin Luther King Jr Parkway